alysachan830/alysa-chan-portfolio/content/works/flash-ticketing.md

 url: https://flash-ticketing.com/
 role: Front-end development, UI/UX design
 technologies: Nuxt.js, Adobe XD
-description: Flash ticketing is a personal project which imitates an online ticketing platform for art and cultural events during my study in an online Vue.js bootcamp.
-I worked on the UI/UX design and front-end with Nuxt.js, for developing a server-side rendering (SSR) website.
-The goal is to enhance my front-end development skills with Nuxt.js and understand how an online e-commerce or ticketing platform works basically.
+description: Flash ticketing is an online ticketing platform for art and cultural events.
+It is my project outcome of my study in an online Vue.js bootcamp.
+I worked on UI/UX design and front-end with Nuxt.js, for developing a server-side rendering (SSR) website.
+The goal is to enhance my front-end development skills with Nuxt.js and understand how e-commerce website works basically.
 ---

 <section class="mb-20 d-flex justify-content-center">